backlogs/www/_posts/en/1999-06-01-installation.markdown

 ## Install Redmine

-The Backlogs plugin requires Redmine (1.0-stable branch) to be installed before it can run.
+The Backlogs plugin requires Redmine 1.0.0 (Any 1.x.x version might also work although we have not tested it yet.
+Anything lower than 1.0.0 is not supported) to be installed before it can run.
 For more information on Redmine and how to install it, please visit [the official Redmine website](http://www.redmine.org/).

 ## Check Those Gems!